 Infants’ ears can be especially sensitive and being on an airplane can make them pop, which can be quite painful.
 Think about what you do when your ears are popping to relieve the sensation—you swallow.
-So, if you give your baby a bottle or breast-feed during takeoff and landing, when popping occurs most frequently, it will help him swallow and keep him comforted during what might be a strange new feeling.
-But if your baby is asleep, no need to wake him.
+So, if you give your baby a bottle or breast-feed during takeoff and landing, when popping occurs most frequently, it will them him swallow and keep them comforted during what might be a strange new feeling.
+But if your baby is asleep, no need to wake them.

 3. Bring lots of snacks

-If your child eats solids, make sure to pack plenty of healthy snacks for her to munch on.
+If your child eats solids, make sure to pack plenty of healthy snacks for them to munch on.
 If you’re flying, the airline might provide a few small items but most don’t serve full meals on domestic flights.
-In the car, it will help from having to constantly stop at a rest stop to buy unhealthy food.
+And note that most TSA agents will allow you to bring things like applesauce and liquid-y baby foods, as long as you show it to them and tell them it’s for your baby.
+In the car, having snacks on hand will help from having to constantly stop at a rest stop to buy unhealthy food.
 Snacks such as apple slices or string cheese, which won’t spill all over the seats, are ideal.

-4. Bring a change of clothes and plenty of diapers and wipes
+4. Bring a change of clothes and plenty of accessible diapers and wipes

 There’s almost nothing worse than experiencing a diaper blowout and if it happens in transit without the proper supplies, it could ruin your trip.
-An extra set of clothing—for baby and you—will come in handy, even if there’s no diaper drama.
+An extra set of clothing—for baby and you—will come in handy, even if there’s no diaper drama (spills, leaks and other messes do happen).
 Make sure you have one diaper for each hour you’ll be in transit, plus a few extra in case of delays, and a small pack of wipes that are easily accessible.
 Plastic bags or a wet bag will also come in handy for any dirty clothes.
-If your child gets carsick, consider putting him in a smock or large bib.
+If your child gets motion sickness, consider putting them in a smock or large bib.

 5. Plan around naptime

 If you’re driving, plan to leave when baby will be napping or going to sleep for the night.
 If you’re flying, try to time takeoff around your child’s usual sleep time.
-This will ensure that your child will sleep at least part of the travel time.
+This will ensure that your little one will sleep at least part of the travel time.
 And during the vacation, plan activities and outings around baby’s sleep schedule.
-Sometimes a long walk or scenic drive will be the perfect thing to help your child fall asleep.
-But if your child needs a crib to fall asleep, decide whether that museum is worth the tantrum that may follow if she doesn’t get her usual rest.
+Sometimes a long walk or scenic drive will be the perfect thing to help your child fall asleep in a strange place.
+But if your child needs a crib to fall asleep, decide whether that museum is worth the tantrum that may follow if they don’t get their usual rest.

 6. Don’t overschedule